rjones30/EPICSscalers.js/README.md

 The scalers for the GlueX experiment are stored in the EPICS archiver operated by the Jefferson Lab accelerator group.
-This information is housed in mysql servers located behind a double firewall at the lab, which makes it difficult to access from off-site.
-This project was created to provide a web browser-based interface to the scalers that users can easily extend to provide views and queries to meet their needs.
+This information is housed in mysql servers located behind a double firewall at the lab, and accessed through a low-level C++ API known as MYA.
+A tool called myaviewer provided by the accelerator group is capable of producing some useful plots, but its functionality is limited and the gui is extremely slow to use from off-site because it is X11-based.
+The EPICSscalers.js project was created to provide a web browser-based interface to the scalers that is fast and responsive.
+Users can easily extend it provide views and queries to meet their needs.

 It is designed in a client/server architecture.
 The client side is built using the angular.js application framework, which makes it